leonmavr/kinect-rf/README.md

 ### 2.2 Kernel Permissions

-You will need the `libfreenect` library, so find out how to install it for distribution.
+You will need the `libfreenect` library, so find out how to install it for your distribution.

-Before connecting your Kinect, you will need to change the kernel's permission for the device:
+Before connecting your Kinect, you will need to change the kernel's permissions for the device:

 `sudo vi /etc/udev/rules.d/60-libfreenect.rules `